l3uddz/crop/README.md

 ## Credits

-- [rclone](https://github.com/rclone/rclone) - Without this awesome tool, this project would not exist (any many others!)
+- [rclone](https://github.com/rclone/rclone) - Without this awesome tool, this project would not exist!

 # Donate